josephrexme/josephrex.me/about/index.md

 ---
 title: About Me
 author: Joseph Rex
-layout: post
+layout: page
 permalink: /about-me/
 ---

-I am <span itemprop="name">Joseph Rex</span> (<span itemprop="nickname">bl4ckdu5t</span>).
-I love to build things, break things, and fix 'em.
-I have a strong passion for usability.
-Since I read [The design of everyday things][4] by [Don Norman][6], I got a different view on usability and I've since worked hard on creating human centered designs.
-This has influenced how I design software and applications with good user experience.
-I am fullstack developer with a focus on Ruby and JavaScript.
-I've built most applications using Sinatra and <span itemprop="title">Ruby-on-Rails</span>.
-I preach and practice TDD, now taking a leap into BDD.
-I play with python and clojure for mini projects in my free time.
-I've built desktop GUI software  like [this][7] with PyQt(the python wrapper for Qt4).
-I'm considering [electron](http://electron.atom.io/) for future GUI projects.
+I am <span itemprop="name">Joseph Rex</span> (<span itemprop="nickname">silverdust</span>).
+I write software for a living and design for fun.
+I fit the description of what they call a "full-stack developer" but I mostly just work with Ruby and JavaScript.
+Python and Clojure for experiments.
+I love designing interfaces so I'm pretty badass with Sass/CSS.
+I've built desktop GUI software  like [this][7] with PyQt (the python wrapper for Qt4 C++) and I'm considering [electron](http://electron.atom.io/) for future GUI projects.
+I've also reviewed a [GUI book][19] for [packt pub][20].

 I love math and vector graphics.
 I use [mathML][1] and [SVG][15] and I sometimes take out time to design [amateur graphics][14].

 <span itemprop="url">[StrichIO][5]</span> is my portfolio website, I have some front-end experiments on [codepen][8], projects on [github][9], [gitlab](https://gitlab.com/bl4ckdu5t), and on [bitbucket][10].
 I sporadically smash my rants on [twitter][11], I'm a member of [dc414][12], and I write on security for [Infosec Institute][13].

-Unarguably, I spend a lot of time with my computer but when I'm not on it, I play basketball or watch movies.
+When I take off my nerd helmet I workout, play basketball, and sing.

 There's more [about me][16].
 The image I use all over the internet was originally designed by [Funkwood][17] on [Deviantart][18].

-Interested in a chat? <span data-email>Send me an email -</span> <br>or say hi to me (<code>silverdust</code>) on Freenode
+Interested in a chat? <span data-email>Send me an email - {{ site.email }}</span> <br>or say hi to me (<code>silverdust</code>) on Freenode

 My PGP key: